SciBorgs/SciGuides/projects/intro-to-programming/Java101.md

 ```

 Above the words `public static void` you should see a little `Run | Debug`.
 You should be able to press on either word.
 ## Make Initial Commit

 Now it's time to update your git repository with the changes you just made!

-First off, open terminal in VSCode using Control + ~.
+First off, open Terminal or PowerShell (in VSCode if you'd prefer).

-Then, type the following into terminal:
+Then, type the following in:
 ```
 git add .
 git commit -m "added readme and main file"